 Like IMEI, Code Division Multiple Access (CDMA) devices also use something similar called an Electronic Serial number, or ESN.
 The IMEI or ESN identifies the phone to your carrier and it checks that the handset is valid to use.
 If the phone is locked to another carrier or if it’s lost or stolen your service provider can use the IMEI to “blacklist” a device which means you won’t be able to make calls.

-So for example, it’s the IMEI, and not your customer profile that lets a large carrier such as AT&T know that you are using an iPhone.
+AT&T know that you are using an iPhone.
 Even if you switch to a different type of phone, a BlackBerry or an Android, your service provider will know which phone you are using.
 Even when you jailbreak a phone, your IMEI will still give your chosen service provider the information they need to know.

 Each time you switch your phone on or attempt to make a call, the network systems check the IMEI number of the handset you are using as soon as you insert a SIM card.